failedfast-failedoften/spend_analytics/README.md

 ## Proposed Solution Overview
  Automated ETL(Extract-Transform-Load) Pipeline from ERP to BI Dashboard, batch-processing AP data, cleansing and enriching with data from other enterprise systems.
 High-level pipeline overview:
  - Alteryx Server triggers workflow on monthly schedule;
- - workflow pulls PeopleSoft tables, combines them cleans, merges with historical data and then enriches with data from files on S3, and FSx Fileshare;
+ - Workflow pulls PeopleSoft tables, combines them, cleans, merges with historical data and then enriches with data from files on S3, and FSx Fileshare;
- - Processed dataset is pushed into Tableau server and saved on FSx as Alteryx Database file.
+ - Processed dataset is pushed to Tableau server and saved on FSx as Alteryx Database file.

 ![image](assets/kitchen_sink-data_pipeline.jpeg)